Case Study: The Miller Family's Cross-Border Financial Journey

 Strategic Solution #5: Smart Home Ownership Structuring

-Before tackling their investment accounts, the Millers needed to address a foundational issue: their home purchase.
+In addition to tackling their investment accounts, the Millers needed to address a foundational issue - their residential home purchase.

 Like many couples relocating to Canada, the Millers were excited to buy their first Canadian home - a beautiful property in Victoria, British Columbia.
 However, Sarah's status as a U.S. person created potential complications that could have cost them significantly in the future.

 The solution was strategic title planning.
-Working with their cross-border advisor, the Millers purchased their home in David's name only.
-This seemingly simple decision provided critical protection against future U.S. tax complications, particularly regarding capital gains treatment and principal residence exemptions that work differently under U.S. and Canadian tax law.
+On the advice of their cross-border advisor, the Millers were able to set up title on their home in David's name only.
+This decision provided critical protection against future U.S. tax complications, particularly regarding capital gains treatment and principal residence exemptions that work differently under U.S. and Canadian tax law.

 The Power of Integrated Planning